 .

 There is something very special about the Provence region.
 A feeling of quietude, calm, peace, but also an almost magical feeling when you are there.
-Imagine this: It’s a late Sunday morning; you are sitting at a cafe on the main square of Saint Remy de Provence, where our stunning five-star villa is located, enjoying people watching with a flaky croissant.
+Imagine yourself.
+It’s a late Sunday morning; you are sitting at a cafe on the main square of Saint Ramy de Provence, where are stunning five star villa, Mas le Gaudre is located, enjoying people watching with a flaky croissant.